microsoft/ivy/doc/examples/testing/specification.md

 can be said of compositional testing.
-The difference is that in the compositional testing approach, we combine formal proof with specification-based testing to increase our confidence in the ciorrectness of a system.
+The difference is that in the compositional testing approach, we combine formal proof with specification-based testing to increase our confidence in the correctness of a system.

 Consider, for example, a network protocol, such as the [TCP protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) that is widely used to communicate streams of data over the Internet.
-At a high level of abstraction, TCP is a *service*, providing methods for establishing connections, and sending or receive data.
+At a high level of abstraction, TCP is a *service*, providing methods for establishing connections, and sending or receiving data.
 This service provides guarantees to its users of reliable in-order transmission of streams of bytes.
 At a lower level of abstraction, TCP can be seen as a *protocol*.
 The protocol is a set of rules (laid out